 West Indies' youngest Test cricketer was born.
 When he made his debut, against England in Bridgetown, Derek Sealy was only 17 years 122 days old, and he still holds the record for being the youngest Test cricketer from outside the subcontinent.
 A strong attacking batsman, he made 58 in his debut innings and went on to score 92 and 91 in different Tests against the same country in 1934-35.
 He didn't do so well away from home, averaging only 10 in Australia in 1930-31 and 23.75 in England in 1939.

 Left-arm spinner Murali Kartik, born today, played only eight Tests in a four-and-a-half-year span, largely because his career coincided with the Kumble-Harbhajan era.
 He forced his way into the Indian team in 1999-2000 after impressive domestic performances, but he didn't seem to enjoy Sourav Ganguly's confidence and was either underbowled or used defensively.
 In Mumbai in 2004-05 he ran through the Australian batting on a dustbowl to take India to a win, but he played only one more Test before being consigned to the periphery.
-He found success in the shortest format, playing a part in Middlesex's T20 triumph in 2008, and has since played for Somerset and Surrey.
+He found success in the shortest format, playing a part in Middlesex's T20 triumph in 2008, and also played for Somerset and Surrey.

 A new member joined a relatively exclusive club.
 Tasmanian batsman Jamie Cox scored a double-century and a hundred in the same first-class match, making 216 and 129 not out for Somerset v Hampshire in Southampton.
 On what the Wisden Almanack described as "a perfect batting wicket", he was dropped twice in the first innings but "his second was chanceless".
 He became a national selector after retirement, a post he held for five years before quitting in the aftermath of Australia's disastrous 2010-11 Ashes.

 Much better known as an opening batsman who scored 205 at Old Trafford in 1992, Aamer Sohail was an occasional slow left-arm bowler who did the trick on this occasion.
 His 4 for 54 helped dismiss Sri Lanka for 233 in Peshawar and win the first Test by 40 runs.